scgbern/scgpico/content/wiki/alumni/floriangysin/untitled-3/index.md

 <br><br><br>

 # sqlite3 with ruby
-When you don't have the jdbc-sqlite3 adapter installed you get a helpful error message about a missing gem with the command for installing it listed â it lists the wrong name: suggested install command:
+When you don't have the jdbc-sqlite3 adapter installed you get a helpful error message about a missing gem with the command for installing it listed &mdash; it lists the wrong name: suggested install command:
 ```gem install activerecord-jdbc-sqlite3-adapter
 ```